-Improved Intersections - Improved pedestrian signal hardware, including countdown signals, and auditory/vibratory push buttons.

-- Curb Bulb-outs Bringing the pedestrian Curb Bulb-outs Bringing the pedestrian closer to the travel way prior to crossing will make the motorists more aware of the roadside environment and cause speeds to reduce. - An increase in the amount of downtown wayfinding signage, especially to downtown attractions and parking, will improve pedestrian circulation downtown and provide an opportunity to reinforce theming and aesthetic continuity.
+- Improved Intersections Improved pedestrian signal hardware, including countdown signals, and auditory/vibratory push buttons. - An increase in the amount of downtown wayfinding signage, especially to downtown attractions and parking, will improve pedestrian circulation downtown and provide an opportunity to reinforce theming and aesthetic continuity.